“The only way to get really good at something is to be really bad at it first.”

 The concept of a beginner’s mindset, or Shoshin in Zen Buddhism, is powerful.
 It describes an attitude of openness, eagerness, and a lack of preconceptions when studying a subject.
 A true beginner approaches a skill without the burden of ego.
 They do not know what they do not know.
 Therefore, they are open to all possibilities and ready to absorb new information without judgment.
 This state of mind is incredibly fertile ground for learning.

 In contrast, the expert’s mind can sometimes be a trap.
-An expert may believe they know all the answers.
-This can close them off to new approaches or innovative ideas.
+Experts may believe they know all the answers, closing themselves off to new approaches or innovative ideas.
 Their cup is already full.
-The beginner’s cup is empty and ready to be filled.
+Your beginner’s cup is empty and ready to be filled.
 By consciously adopting this mindset, you give yourself permission to be imperfect.
 You trade the pressure of performance for the joy of discovery.
 This shift is essential for long-term progress and resilience.

 The Paralysis of Perfection

 Perfectionism is the enemy of progress.
 It tells you that if you cannot do something perfectly, you should not do it at all.
 This all-or-nothing thinking stops countless people from learning new languages, picking up an instrument, or starting a business.
-The desire for an flawless start creates an impossibly high standard.
+The desire for a flawless start creates an impossibly high standard.
 Consequently, you never take the first step.
-Researchers have found that perfectionism is strongly linked to procrastination and avoidance .
-Source.
-St. Vincent Biography – Rock and Roll Hall of Fame
+Researchers have found that perfectionism is strongly linked to procrastination and avoidance.
+Source

-To overcome this, you must reframe your definition of success.
+Overcoming this requires reframing your definition of success.
 In the beginning, success is not about a perfect outcome.
-Instead, success is simply showing up.
+Instead, the only way to get really good at something is to be quote origin—which recognizes that success is simply showing up.
 It is the act of practicing, trying, and failing.
-Each mistake is not a sign of incompetence.
-It is a piece of data.
+Each mistake is not a sign of incompetence; it is a piece of data.
 It tells you what does not work, guiding you closer to what does.
 This perspective transforms failure from a verdict into a valuable tool for navigation.
-St. Vincent – Rock and Roll Hall of Fame

 Practical Steps for Embracing the Messy Start